Álex Fernández (footballer, born 1992)

-Alejandro "Álex" Fernández Iglesias (born 15 October 1992) is a Spanish professional footballer who plays as a midfielder for Segunda División club Cádiz.
+Alejandro "Álex" Fernández Iglesias (born 15 October 1992) is a Spanish professional footballer who plays as a midfielder for UAE First Division League club Dibba Al-Hisn.

 Club career

 Real Madrid

 Born in Madrid, Fernández joined Real Madrid's youth system from neighbouring RSD Alcalá, aged 12.
 In 2010, he started appearing with Real Madrid Castilla in Segunda División B and, in July of that year, he was called by first-team coach José Mourinho to a preseason tour in the United States.
 He made his unofficial debut on 5 August in a friendly against Club América (3–2 win), with his brother Nacho also making his first appearance that day.

 Fernández made his league debut with the B side on 29 August 2010, playing 87 minutes in a 3–2 home win against Coruxo FC.
 On 3 October he scored his first goal, contributing to the 3–0 home victory over AD Cerro de Reyes.
 He finished his first season with 32 games and two goals, as the team fell short in the promotion playoffs.

 On 6 March 2011, Fernández made his La Liga debut, playing the last minute of a 3–1 defeat of Racing de Santander.
 He contributed 35 appearances in the 2011–12 campaign – playoffs included – with Castilla returning to the second tier after five years.